 Manual vs. Electric vs. Pneumatic

 There are three ways to lift a vehicle: using manual strength, using an electric motor, or using air to lift the vehicle.

-- Manual jacks require the operator to pump a handle or twist a crank to get the jack to lift the vehicle.
-While these jacks are designed to make the most of the mechanical advantage, they are more work to use than the other options.
+- Manual jacks require the operator to pump a handle or twist a crank to get the car jack to lift the vehicle.
+While these jack stands are designed to make the most of the mechanical advantage, they are more work to use than the other options.

 - Electric jacks operate similarly, but they have an electric motor that operates a hydraulic pump or turns a crank.
 Most of these jacks operate off of the vehicle’s 12-volt electrical system.

 - Pneumatic pumps use compressed air from a compressor to power the pump and lift the vehicle.
 Many also have manual backups that operate like a standard bottle jack.